Anyang: Economy

 Anyang is a largely industrial city, with major industries including the production of metals such as iron and steel, coal coking, and clothing production.
 Major Chinese steel producer Shagang Group has operations in Anyang.
 Major mineral reserves in Anyang include dolomite, potassium-bearing shale, nepheline syenite, quartzite, limestone, and clay.

 The city's total gross domestic product (GDP) totaled 243.55 billion renminbi (RMB) as of 2021, a 5% increase from the prior year.
 Anyang's primary sector comprised 9.7% of the city's GDP, the secondary sector comprised 43.7%, and the tertiary sector comprised 46.6%.

 The per capita disposable income in Anyang totaled 27,365 RMB as of 2021, an increase of 7.2% from 2020.
 The per capita disposable income of Anyang's urban residents was 37,464 RMB, a 6% annual increase, and the per capita disposable income of rural residents was 18,424 RMB, an 8.4% annual increase.

 Sixteen foreign-funded enterprises (joint ventures, cooperative enterprises, and wholly foreign-owned enterprises) have been established in Anyang.
 Recently, Anyang has established an economic and technological development zone covering a total area of 22.8 km2, and issued a series of preferential policies to attract many domestic Chinese and foreign businesses.

+The Anyang Hongqiqu Airport opened on November 29, 2023.
+Anyang Hongqiqu Airport is located in the junction area of Anyang, Puyang and Hebi cities, covering an area of approximately 2,339 acres.
+The total project investment is 1.366 billion yuan.
+It is positioned as a domestic civil regional airport with a flight area level of 4C.
+The opening of the airport will directly serve the air travel of 11.6 million people in the three cities in northern Henan, and radiate about 60 million people within 150 kilometers of eastern Shanxi, southern Hebei and southwestern Shandong.